apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 * Up to a point.
 An optimal balance exists, the scaling laws just haven't been caluclated yet
 * There is an arch search space here and the dynamics of the search space are obvious
 * Have to solve pipeline fault tolerance somehow if operating at a large scale
+* Stacking layers is terrible for latency, actually.

 ## Why now?